 Colors are recorded differently than traditional black and white.
 Those at the blue end of the spectrum will record light.
 Colors toward the red end of the spectrum will record darker.
 Because skin pigments are not the same skin tones can translate and then appear differently from what you might expect.
 Tattoos may disappear.

-30-45 minutes.
-Your plate will be varnished and ready for pick up 72 hours after the session.
+About an hour.
+Your plate will be varnished and ready to pick up approximately one hour after the session.
 Every Tintype is different.
 Retakes are at the discretion of the photographer unless there is a processing error that makes the plate unusable.